Frequently Asked Questions – FAQ

 About the History of Axanar Productions

-After the AXANAR feature film, will Axanar Productions still remain as an operating business?
+After AXANAR, will Axanar Productions still remain as an operating business?
 If so, what will it do?

 How many people are employed by Axanar Productions?

 Everyone who works on Axanar Productions projects is a volunteer; the company does not have any employees.